Frequent release policy

 If a customer doesn't need any of the above, they can keep running unsupported memoQ versions if they prefer.

 With the release of 9.0, we introduced a new concept: long-term support (LTS) versions.
 It means that every year, at a predictable, scheduled time, we will produce a feature release that will be supported for 15 months.
-The first such version is 9.0.
+The first such version was 9.0.

 Version support follows these rules: